GarretAnd/Sudoku-Proj/TESTING.md

 3. Determine if differences exist between the two puzzles
 4. Solve the first puzzle and print it
 5. Solve the second puzzle and solve it

+A sample run of make test in the main directory can be seen in [testing.out](testing.out)